AbdullahMalik17/Agentic_AI/_Projects/Deep_Research_Agent/README.md

 # Deep Research Agent 🔍

 This project implements a sophisticated, AI-powered multi-agent system designed to perform deep research on any given topic.
-The agent leverages a team of specialized AI agents to gather requirements, plan a research strategy, and retrieve real-time information from the web.
+The agent leverages a team of specialized AI agents to gather requirements, plan a research strategy, retrieve real-time information from the web and reasoning that increases the brain storming of Agent .

 ![Picture of workflow of Deep Research Agent](Workflow_of_Agent.png)